AElfProject/IEEE-P3207-Digital-Asset-Identification/document/file/ieee_standard_p3207.md

-# IEEE Standard for Blockchainbased Digital Asset Identification
+# IEEE Standard for Blockchain based Digital Asset Identification
 <a name="top"></a>

 [TOC]